algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 - **AOP**: An Appellation d'Origine Protégée is a geographical indication used to identify products that have a specific geographical origin and possess qualities or a reputation that are due to that origin.
 In the European Union, the use of the term AOP is legally protected and can only be used where the product meets the criteria laid down in the law.

 - **TDD**: Test-driven development is a software development process relying on software requirements being converted to test cases before software is fully developed, and tracking all software development by repeatedly testing the software against all test cases.
-This is opposed to software being developed first and test cases created later.
+This is opposed to software being developed first and test cases being created later.